Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Feedback Data Acquistion

 \section{Feedback Data Acquistion}

 Here, we describe the feedback data acquisition process.
-We start by collecting responses to a large set of instructions from Alpaca-7B (\S \ref{subsec:ir_data}).
-Subsequently, we describe feedback acquisition from AI (\S \ref{subsec:ai_feedback}) which is large-scale and thus used for training the reward models.
-Further, we describe feedback acquisition from humans in \S \ref{subsec:human_annotator} followed by meticulous feedback data analysis \ref{subsec:data_analysis}.
+We start by collecting responses to a large set of instructions from the base LLM (\S .
+Subsequently, we describe feedback acquisition from AI which is large-scale and thus used for training the reward models.
+Further, we describe feedback acquisition from humans in followed by feedback data analysis.